LaurenceNairne/aspnet_pluralsight_corefundamentals/README.md

 ## MVC Framework

 MVC design pattern separates concerns into three categories: Models, Views and Controllers.
 ASP.NET has a service to implement this design pattern.

-It allows us to map an incoming HTTP request to a method on a class (a controller) and we can use it to query a database, read files, execute logic and calculations in a model, then respond to the request via a view HTML page, or XML/JSON if we're just providing an API.
+So at a top level, a controller receives the request and works out how to handle it.
+It instantiates a model object responsible for holding the information that the user has requested.
+In complex models, this could be several classes and therefore several objects.
+If we're building an API layer, the controller can return the model serialised as JSON, XML or some other data type required.
+If we're needing to render something to a HTML web page, the controller can select a view to render the model to.
+The View will receive the information from the model and use it to construct the HTML page.

 Before MVC can be used, we need to add it as a service in `Startup.ConfigureServices()`.
 It's a known service, so `service.AddMvc()` is all that's required so long as the NuGet dependency is present in the project.

 In this project, `UseStaticFiles()` invokes `UseMvc()` if a static file is not requested.
-ASP.NET MVC has conventions to map specific parts of a URL in a HTTP request to methods in a class, which MVC instantiates.
+ASP.NET MVC has conventions to map specific parts of a URL in a HTTP request to methods in a controller class, which MVC instantiates.

+### Routing

+This concerns how we get a HTTP request to the correct controller.
+There are two types used in ASP.NET (that I'm aware of so far):

+- Convention-based routing
+- Attribute-based routing

+#### Convention-based routing

+#### Attribute-based routing

 So we want an incoming request to be directed to a specific controller.
-By default, a `HomeController` will receive a request to the root of the app by default.
+By default, a `HomeController` class will receive a request to the root of the app by default.
+If this class contains an `Index()` method, this will be the default action used to determine the response returned to the view, unless another is specified.